PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 20:15:06
+Last updated: 2024-04-02 20:16:14
-Random Quote: Kind words can be short and easy to speak, but their echoes are truly endless. - Mother Teresa
+Random Quote: Freedom is what you do with what's been done to you. - Jean-Paul Sartre